Academia de San Jose

-Academia de San Jose, formerly known as St. Joseph's Academy (SJA), was founded on January 29, 1964 by Monsignor Jose Alojipan.
+Academia de San Jose, formerly known as St. Joseph's Academy (SJA), was founded on January 29, 1964, by Monsignor Jose Alojipan.
 Its first principal was Marie Consejo, ICM.

 School Philosophy of Academia de San Jose

 Academia de San Jose Is grounded on the belief that Evangelizing Education is at its best when integral fosters the Giuseppians' configuration to the Mind and Heart of Jesus Christ, thereby enabling them to participate in the realization of God's Kingdom of truth and life, of holiness and grace of justice, love and peace.

-Vision Statement

-Academia de San Jose is a leading education institution in the Archdiocese of Cebu that provides integral human and christian formation whose criteria of judgement, points of interests, hierarchy of priority, lines of thought, sources of inspiration and models of life are animated by the gospel value and the culture of excellence.

-Mission Statement

-Committed to mold a new breed of citizens who are well-rounded, competent and morally upright, Academia de San Jose oversees and sustains an educational system which prepares learners to respond to the needs and challenges of the third millennium.
-As an Archdiocesan Catholic School, it is determined to nurture faith in the Almighty, love for the motherland and service to the less privileged humanity within the context of preserving and enriching Filipino cultural heritage, traditions and core values amidst the rapid changes and sophisticated advancements in the global society.